AI Fluency 4D Framework

 Two paths to the knowledge base

-Community knowledge flows through GitHub MCP — no server, always current.
+Community knowledge flows through GitHub MCP: no server required, always current.
 Private or isolated knowledge uses the custom MCP server with any connector.

 GitHub MCP reads the knowledge base directly

 The Fluently knowledge base lives in a public GitHub repo.
-Any AI agent with the GitHub MCP server wired can read KNOWLEDGE.md, fetch knowledge/index.json, and deep-read individual YAML cycles — no custom server, no rebuild, no auth required for reads.
+Any AI agent with the GitHub MCP server wired can read KNOWLEDGE.md, fetch knowledge/index.json, and deep-read individual YAML cycles, with no custom server, no rebuild, and no auth required for reads.

 Knowledge updates the moment a community cycle is merged.
 Contributions open a PR automatically via the same GitHub MCP.